Mahomes, Chiefs bounce back to beat Washington 31-13

 The defense also finally played its part, holding an opponent under 29 points for the first time this season, forcing a fumble and picking off Taylor Heinicke to seal the win.
 Washington (2-4) finished with 276 yards and its lowest points total of the season.

+Kansas City now has committed an NFL-worst 14 turnovers this season, a worrying trend for the defending AFC champion.

+“We got to get out of this cycle,” coach Andy Reid said.
+“I’m not sure I’ve been around quite this many, but we’re here, so it needs to change.
+But we were heading the right direction that second half.”

 Unlike losses to the Ravens, Chargers and Bills, the offense made up for the giveaways.
-The Chiefs had touchdown drives of 95, 68, 45 and 96 yards.
+Mahomes was 32 of 47 through the air, rushed for 31 yards and led touchdown drives of 95, 68, 45 and 96 yards.

-Mahomes finished 32 of 47, and rushed for 31 yards along the way.
+“The way we did it, even though it wasn’t pretty in the first half, hopefully it will get us rolling,” said Mahomes said.
+“How this season’s gone and the adversity we’ve dealt with, it could have spiraled.
+“But I thought the guys, it was a lot of mental toughness to go back and to battle.”

 PENALTY TROUBLE